mstksg/inCode/copy/entries/singletons-4.md

 There are a few corners of the library we haven't gone over (like the TypeLits- and TypeRep-based singletons), but I'd like to hope as well that this series has equipped you to be able to dive into the library documentation and decipher what it holds, armed with the knowledge you now have.
+(We also look at TypeLits briefly in the exercises)

 You can download the source code here --- [Door4Final.hs][source-final] contains the final versions of all our definitions, and [Defunctionalization.hs][] contains all of our defunctionalization-from-scratch work.
 These are designed as stack scripts that you can load into ghci.
 Just execute the scripts:

+!!![Defunctionalization.hs]:singletons/Door3.hs

 ```bash
 $ ./Door4Final.hs